Questions To Ask…When Choosing a Financial Planner

 Do you believe you can beat the market?

 No. The cards are stacked against small investors who think they can beat the market.
-We aim to get what the market gives and control what we can in other areas of our life like the portfolio allocation, spending, debt, risks and income.
+We aim to get what the market gives and control what we can in other areas of our life like the portfolio allocation, asset location, taxes, spending, debt, risks, income and our own behavior.

 How often do you trade?